djalbat/easy/README.md

 - `Link`
 - `Select`

+The `Window` class is not exported, only the single `window` instance.
 Obviously the list is incomplete.
 Use the `Element` class if there is no relevant class, submit a pull request or roll your own.

 #### Rolling your own elements